 In an area with multiple villages, language is directly tied to political independence (to retain village status, there must be an associated language), as well as a complicated social hierarchy.
 One dramatic example of the power of language in Bantu society revolves around a conversation recorded by Rachel Ojong, a Cameroonian PhD student who works with Good’s team:

 SR: Did you come up to Fang?
-I heard that you were chased
+I heard that you were chased away there.

 JR: Chased away?
 It was not me, it was Manto.